CopterExpress/clover/docs/en/clever-show/animation.md

 * `yaw` - copter yaw, in radians
 * `r`, `g`, `b` - сopter LED strip color components, integers from 0 to 255

-After splitting the animation into key stages, the module generates an output sequence of frames defining the position of the copter and its lED strip color as well as the sequence of actions during the flight to the first point of the animation.
+After splitting the animation into key stages, the module generates an output sequence of frames defining the position of the copter and its LED strip color as well as the sequence of actions during the flight to the first point of the animation.

 You can configure the module in the [ANIMATION](client.md#animation-section) section.